Michael Harris II Player Props: Braves vs. Mets

 Michael Harris II At The Plate

-- Harris II has a double and two walks while batting .217.
+- Harris II is batting .200 with a double and two walks.

-- Harris II has gotten a hit in five of seven games this season, but he has no multi-hit games.
+- Harris II has gotten a hit in five of eight games this year, but he has no multi-hit games.

+- In eight games played this year, he has not hit a home run.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.